ferhantester/Ferhan_AI_Projects/README.md

 <br>
 Project: Social Media Analytics
 <br>
-CONTEXT: Past studies in Sarcasm Detection mostly make use of Twitter datasets collected using hashtagbasedsupervision but such datasets are noisy in terms of labels and language.
-Furthermore, many tweets arerepliestoother tweets and detecting sarcasm in these require the availability of contextual tweets.
+CONTEXT: Past studies in Sarcasm Detection mostly make use of Twitter datasets collected using hashtag based supervision but such datasets are noisy in terms of labels and language.
+Furthermore, many tweets are replies to other tweets and detecting sarcasm in these require the availability of contextual tweets.
 In this hands-onproject, the goal is to build a model to detect whether a sentence is sarcastic or not, using Bi-directional LSTMs.
 <br>
 <br>